magnars/mapdown/README.md

 There's not much to it, really.
 ```

-You can turn into a wonderful map like this:
+Turn it into a map like this:

 ```clj
 (ns example.core